Tung Shin Academy of Nursing

-Tung Shin Academy of Nursing, abbreviated as TSAN, is a non-profit, private nursing college located in Pudu, Kuala Lumpur, Malaysia, affiliated to Tung Shin Hospital.
+Tung Shin Academy of Nursing (TSAN) is a non-profit, private nursing college located in Pudu, Kuala Lumpur, Malaysia, affiliated to Tung Shin Hospital.
 Tung Shin Academy of Nursing was started in 1992.
 To date, more than 350 Assistant Nurses qualified from this academy are serving in various hospitals throughout Malaysia and Singapore.

 Tung Shin Academy of Nursing is accredited and recognized by Nursing Board, Ministry of Health Malaysia.